 This contact serves as the administrative point of contact for the domain name.
 Here the contact details of a real person are required.

 The Admin contact is appointed by the Registrant and is given full access rights to the domain name.
 This means the Admin contact has total control over the domain name and does not require permission from the Registrant to make decisions regarding the domain name.
 In cases of private domain name registrations, the Registrant contact and Admin contact are often the same person.
-But larger companies may opt to assign the administration role to a specialized service operator, leaving it in the hands of an expert.
+But larger companies may opt to assign the administrator role to a specialized service operator, leaving it in the hands of an expert.

-The required information for an Admin contact is exactly the same as for the Registrant: Name, registered address, telephone number and e-mail address.
+The required information for an Admin contact is exactly the same as for the Registrant: Name, registered address, telephone number, and e-mail address.

 Changing the domain name's Admin contact details can be done at any time by contacting the service provider with whom the domain name is registered.
 If your domain name is registered with Namhost we require an email sent from the verified account holder to our Helpdesk with instructions on what should be changed.